Out of equilibrium Phase Diagram of the Quantum Random Energy Model: Auxiliary Anderson Models and Unconventional Thermodynamic limit

 (We have neglected the constant $c_1$ for simplicity.)
 The variance of the random energies of the QREM scales as $\sigma_E^2 = N/2$, which leads us to identify the effective disorder as $W \approx \sqrt{6 N}$.
 Thus, from Eq.~(\ref{eq:anderson}) one gets:

-which is satisfied for $c_2 = \log(2/\Gamma)$.
+which is satisfied for $c_2 = \ln(2/\Gamma)$.

-Going back now to the QREM and to its Hilbert space formulation~(\ref{eq:H}) defined on {\it finite} boolean hypercubes of ${\cal V} = 2^N$ sites, we argue that the mobility edges of the auxiliary models provide asymptotically in the large $N$ limit an estimation for the transition line between the fully ergodic ETH phase and the delocalized but multifractal one.
-The argument goes as follows: A natural way to construct many-body multifractal eigenstates in the Hilbert space is to assume that the wave-functions are exponentially localized on the $N$-dimensional hypercube with a finite, $N$-independent, localization length $\xi$.
-The number of sites occupied by such states scales with $N$ roughly as $\xi^N$, which corresponds to a fractal dimension $D$ roughly equal to $\log_2 \xi$.
-If the volume of the system ($2^N$) is sent to infinity concomitantly with the spatial dimension ($N$), these wave-functions will show a multifractal behavior in the thermodynamic limit, as they tend to occupy an exponentially diverging volume with $N$, yet exponentially smaller than the total volume.
-If, instead, the thermodynamic limit is taken first keeping the dimensionality $N$ fixed, these states will appear as genuinely Anderson-localized, as they tend to occupy a finite, $O(1)$, volume.
+Going back now to the QREM and to its Hilbert space formulation~(\ref{eq:H}) defined on {\it finite} boolean hypercubes of ${\cal V} = 2^N$ sites, we argue that the mobility edges of the auxiliary models provide asymptotically in the large $N$ limit an estimation for the transition line between the fully ergodic phase and the delocalized but multifractal one.
+The argument goes as follows: Consider a wave-function defined on the $N$-dimensional hypercube which decays exponentially over a finite, $N$-independent length $\xi$.
+This corresponds to a multifractal many-body state which occupies roughly $\xi^N$ sites of the Hilbert space, with a fractal dimension $D \sim \log_2 \xi$.
+In the original many-body setting, when the number of spins $N$ is sent to infinity, the volume of the Hilbert space ($2^N$) and the connectivity of the hypercube ($N$) diverge concomitantly, and such wave-function will preserve its multifractal nature at all $N$.
+If, instead, the volume of the Hilbert space is sent to infinity while the connectivity is kept fixed, as in the auxiliary model, then such wave-function will appear as genuinely Anderson localized as it occupies a {\it finite} volume.
+In this sense, it is natural to argue that the apparent $N$-dependent Anderson localization transition of the family of auxiliary models may in fact captures the transition from ergodic to non-ergodic eigenstates of the original problem.